delprzemo/react-cheatsheet/README.md

 });
 ```

-In ordere to act as componentWillUnmount:
+In order to act as componentWillUnmount:
 ```js
 useEffect(() => {
     return () => {/*unsubscribe*/};